nestordemeure/ManifoldMixupV2/README.md

 # Manifold Mixup V2

-Unofficial implementation of [ManifoldMixup](http://proceedings.mlr.press/v97/verma19a/verma19a.pdf) (Proceedings of ICML 19) for [fast.ai V2](http://dev.fast.ai/) based on [Shivam Saboo](https://github.com/shivamsaboo17)'s [pytorch implementation](https://github.com/shivamsaboo17/ManifoldMixup) of manifold mixup, fastai's input mixup [implementation](https://dev.fast.ai/callback.mixup) plus some personnal improvements/variants.
+Unofficial implementation of [ManifoldMixup](http://proceedings.mlr.press/v97/verma19a/verma19a.pdf) (Proceedings of ICML 19) for [fast.ai V2](http://dev.fast.ai/) based on [Shivam Saboo](https://github.com/shivamsaboo17)'s [pytorch implementation](https://github.com/shivamsaboo17/ManifoldMixup) of manifold mixup, fastai's input mixup [implementation](https://dev.fast.ai/callback.mixup) plus some improvements/variants that I developped with [lessw2020](https://github.com/lessw2020).

-This package provides two additional callbacks to the fastai learner :
+This package provides four additional callbacks to the fastai learner :
 - `ManifoldMixup` which implements [ManifoldMixup](http://proceedings.mlr.press/v97/verma19a/verma19a.pdf)
 - `OutputMixup` which implements a variant that does the mixup only on the output of the last layer (this was shown to be more performant on a [benchmark](https://forums.fast.ai/t/mixup-data-augmentation/22764/72) and an independant [blogpost](https://medium.com/analytics-vidhya/better-result-with-mixup-at-final-layer-e9ba3a4a0c41))
+- `DynamicManifoldMixup` which lets you use manifold mixup with a schedule to increase difficulty progressively
+- `DynamicOutputMixup` which lets you use manifold mixup with a schedule to increase difficulty progressively

 **Warning:** As fastai V2 is still in its alpha stage, this code might become invalid due to internal changes.
 If you notice any error of this kind, please report it.
 We should be able to fix it within 24 hours.

 ## Usage

+### Mixup

-To use manifold mixup, you need to pass the corresponding callback to the `cbs` argument of your learner (for a minimal demonstration, see the [Demo notebook](https://github.com/nestordemeure/ManifoldMixupV2/blob/master/Demo.ipynb)):
+To use manifold mixup, you need to import `manifold_mixup` and pass the corresponding callback to the `cbs` argument of your learner (for a minimal demonstration, see the [Demo notebook](https://github.com/nestordemeure/ManifoldMixupV2/blob/master/Demo.ipynb)):

 ```python
 learner = Learner(data, model, cbs=ManifoldMixup())